-Some pathogenic microorganisms when propagated in culture medium give distinctive colors of their colonies.
-Such pigmentation comes in a variety of hues, and often provides important diagnostic clues in laboratories for the identification of the isolates.
+Some pathogenic microorganisms when propagated in a culture medium give distinctive colors to their colonies.
+Such pigmentation comes in a variety of hues and often provides important diagnostic clues in laboratories for the identification of the isolates.
 These microbial pigments also play a role in disease pathogenesis by interfering with host immune clearance mechanisms or by exhibiting pro-inflammatory or cytotoxic properties.

-Pseudomonas aeruginosa is a leading bacterial pathogen in hospital settings and for immunocompromised patients (those with underlying conditions such as neutropenia, burns or cystic fibrosis).
-P. aeruginosa ( aeruginosa, which derives from a Latin word denoting the color of copper rust) produces a green fluorescent pigment (fluorescein/pyoverdin) and a blue pigment (pyocyanin).
-These pigments impart greenish hue to the sputum of cystic fibrosis patients with chronic lung infection, gives colonies and infected wound dressings a greenish-blue coloration.
+Pseudomonas aeruginosa is a leading bacterial pathogen in hospital settings and for immunocompromised patients (those with underlying conditions such as neutropenia, burns, or cystic fibrosis).
+P. aeruginosa (aeruginosa, which derives from a Latin word denoting the color of copper rust) produces a green fluorescent pigment (fluorescein/pyoverdin) and a blue pigment (pyocyanin).
+These pigments impart a greenish hue to the sputum of cystic fibrosis patients with a chronic lung infection, giving colonies and infected wound dressings a greenish-blue coloration.

-Staphylococcus aureus (aureus = “golden”, Latin) produces multiple carotenoid pigments, one being golden yellow pigment (Staphyloxanthin).
+Staphylococcus aureus (aureus = “golden”, Latin) produces multiple carotenoid pigments, one being golden-yellow pigment (Staphyloxanthin).
 When cultured on sheep blood agar, S. aureus can be differentiated from other beta-hemolytic cocci by elaboration of golden pigment.
-Pigment is less pronounced in young colonies.
+The pigment is less pronounced in young colonies.

 Violacein from Chromobacterium violaceum

 Chromobacterium violaceum, an agent of localized skin infection or localized lymphadenitis which occasionally causes fatal septicemia elaborates a blue-violet pigment, violacein.